SciBorgs/SciGuides/projects/BasicArmBot.md

 Think about what kind of hardware sensors the robot should use, especially when thinking about the encoder.
 See our [sensors doc](/reference-sheets/Sensors.md) for background.

 Since we want to know exactly where our arm is at all times, we will use absolute encoders.
-WPILIB has support for RIO-connected absolute encoders with `AnalogEncoder` and [`DutyCycleEncoder`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/DutyCycleEncoder.html); we'll be using the latter.
+WPILib has support for RIO-connected absolute encoders with `AnalogEncoder` and [`DutyCycleEncoder`](https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/wpilibj/DutyCycleEncoder.html); we'll be using the latter.

 Following Java rules, `RealArm` must implement the bodies of the three methods above.
 Try it on your own before looking at the snippets below, and remember your goal!